metabase/metabase/docs/databases/metadata-editing.md

 - **Alphabetical.** A, B, C... however the alphabet works.
 - **Custom.** You choose the order.
 Metabase will automatically switch to custom if you rearrange any of the columns.
 - **Smart.** Metabase chooses for you.

----

-## Next: creating segments and metrics
-Learn how to create canonical definitions of your commonly used [segments and metrics](07-segments-and-metrics.md).